 Dr. Shank is both highly skilled in providing exceptional dentistry and in treating patients gently and with compassion.
 His commitment to comprehensive patient care is apparent from your very first visit.

-Periodontal (Gum) Treatment in Indianapolis
+Periodontal (Gum) Treatment in Perry Township

 According to a study by the Centers for Disease Control and Prevention, 47% of US adults over the age of 30 and 64% of US adults over age 65 have gum disease severe enough to affect the bone that anchors the teeth in the mouth.
 Because gum disease is really a chronic infection, the overall health consequences of leaving gum disease untreated can be significant both for your teeth and your body overall.